folio-org/mod-inventory-update/README.md

   configuration setting to turn off the dependency checks entirely, for the performance of an initial data load for example, where it's already known that no dependent records exist yet.

-There is a legacy end-point for back-wards compatibility with the module that was the basis for this module ( mod-inventory-match).
-This end-point will eventually be deprecated.

-* `/instance-storage-match/instances`  -- matches based on combination of metadata in instance

 More Inventory update schemes might be added, specifically an end-point that support Instance identification by matchKey _and_ holdings records and items identification by HRID for shared-inventory libraries that can provide such unique local identifiers for their records, for example: